-The Fund has financial assets in the form of cash and cash equivalents, fixed income securities, listed equity securities, unit investment trust funds (UITFs) and corporate loans only.
-As prescribed by SEC Rules, all of its assets are held by its custodian bank, Citibank, N.A..
+The Fund has financial assets in the form of cash and cash equivalents, fixed income and listed equity securities.
+As prescribed by SEC Rules, all of its assets are held by its custodian bank, Citibank N.A..

 Office space of the Fund is provided by SLAMCI pursuant to the Management Agreement between them.
 The Fund does not intend to acquire any real property in the course of its business.